TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 - file permissions

 What this does NOT cover
-- anything to do with MS Windows
+- anything to do with MS Windows or Mac
-- anything to do with Mac
 - refind boot manager
 - making a separate grub partition (advanced)
 - LVM (Logical Volume Management)